chinenzl/realtor-clone-react/README.md

-# Real Talk Clone App
+# Realtor Clone App

-Welcome to my Real Talk Clone application project!
+Welcome to my Realtor Clone application project!
 In this project, I've had the fantastic opportunity to build and deploy a fully functional real estate application using the latest versions of React, Firebase, and Tailwind CSS.

 ## What I've Learned